ruchisamud/ihs-final-2017/README.md

    - 20 : Milestone 2
    - 10 : Milestone 3
    - 20 : Milestone 5
-   - 10 : Mobile App Part 1 description part.
+   - 10 : Document-1 - Mobile App Part 1 description of process used to update.
    - 10 : Milestone 6 : Bug #1
    - 15 : Milestone 6 : Bug #2
    - 5  : Milestone 7 : Push your code back in your Github repo
-   - Extra Credit - upto 20 points for Questions and Milestone 8
+   - Extra Credit - upto 20 points
+   - 10 : Dcoument 2:  Questions (see below)
+   - 10 : Milestone 8 (Described below)

+# Document 2 - Answer following questions.
+1. What is a callback in JavaScript?
+Give examples of the code snippets from js/s2m.js where the callback is used.
+2. What is jQuery?
+Describe in 100 to 250 words.
+In addition you can attach links to some saved jsFiddle examples.
+3. What is jQuery Mobile?
+Is it related to jQuery?
+Describe in 100 to 250 words.
+In addition you can attach links to some saved jsFiddle examples.

 # Milestone 8 - Implement the feature to use ProximityRadius value from the Catalog (up to 10 points of Extra Credit)
 ##### Goal of this milestone is to implement a feature to use the ProximityRadius value read from the column V in the catalog.